Modern Social Listening: Use AI to Understand How Users Communicate

 It works to monitor what your audience says so your team can make more informed decisions regarding your social media content.
 This data also extends to visual content, so you can see how people are using keywords and phrases that are important to your brand in their visuals.
 The content insights offered will help you to identify areas of improvement, source relevant trends and keep you informed on your competitors.

-Additionally, Vision's sophisticated AI-powered insights give your visual content an edge and tell you which content in your library has the best chance to perform well.
+Additionally, Dash Hudson's Predictive Vision AI provides insights give your visual content an edge and tell you which content in your library has the best chance to perform well.

 Being able to visualize and organize the data collected by Dash Hudson’s social listening tool will help you to keep tabs on conversations and information that helps bridge the gap between assumptions and honest customer thoughts and feelings.